 There a several climate zones in Victoria, but generally a northern orientation is ideal whereby the summer sun is minimised and the winter sun maximised.
 Your designer also needs to consider the specifics of your property, for example, how much shade there is and what part of the house will be shaded when.

-Going back to the previous example, it’s also important to think about how certain materials used effect your homes ability to warm or cool itself.
-Concrete for instance absorbs hear and can make the most of winter sunlight.
+Going back to the previous example, it’s also important to think about how certain materials used to affect your homes ability to warm or cool itself.
+Concrete, for instance, absorbs hear and can make the most of winter sunlight.

 Consider the Size